-Three new works by Anna Von Hausswolff, Abul Mogard and Ipek Gorgun
+Three new works by Abul Mogard, Anna Von Hausswolff and Ipek Gorgun

 The opening night of Organ Reframed will feature three new works composed and performed by Anna von Hausswolff, Abul Mogard and Ipek Gorgun.
 All three artists, known for redefining their fields, will perform their new works with the London Contemporary Orchestra and James McVinnie.
-These works will push the sonic possibilities of Union Chapel’s Organ to the extreme with live visuals produced by As Described
+These works will push the sonic possibilities of Union Chapel’s Organ to the extreme.

 Renowned for her ambient doom “Anna von Hausswolff is reinventing rock ’n roll, producing work that is radical yet familiar and shimmering with invention.”
 The Observer Her polyrhythmic sound is ever-changing and full of contrasts, often distinguished by fluid transitions of calmness and drama, harmony and dissonance, with various overlapping elements.
 Anna has recently toured the UK with Sunn O))), has supported Nick Cave & The Bad Seeds, Swans, Efterklang, Refused to name a few.